Mortgage

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Renting Is Usually Cheaper Than Owning, But Not Always — Here’s How They Compare in the Nation’s 50 Largest Metros
+Renting Is Usually Cheaper Than Owning, but Not Always — Here’s How They Compare in the Nation’s 50 Largest Metros

 Updated on: